What’s New?

 • The purchase pertains to the current version of the product, not future planned changes.
 If a required functionality is absent in the current product version, consider holding with the purchase.

-• The creator of the product does not undertake to develop your project.
+• The creator of the product does not undertake the development of your project.

 3. The refund will not be approved in the following cases: